How To Be Aware Of The Passive Aggressive Behaviour Among Us

 These actions stems from their insecurity, as they’re not brave enough to directly ask face-to-face, what they really want.

-This type of behavior occurs, in all walks of life, at every socioeconomic level.
+This type of behaviour occurs in all walks of life, at every socioeconomic level.

 Can Become Frustrating

-Passive aggression is considered a dysfunctional behavior, as it’s a habitual response.
+Passive aggression is considered a dysfunctional behaviour, as it’s a habitual response.
 Once it occurs, it can have a damaging destructive effect on relationships, families, and the workplace.

-One of the biggest reasons this behavior exists, is because it’s convenient, and easy to use.
+One of the biggest reasons this behaviour exists, is because it’s convenient, and easy to use.
 Not everyone who chooses to be manipulative, however, is considered to be passive aggressive.

 A husband, for instance, who’s usually direct, communicates honestly and openly with his spouse, may on occasion make up excuses, when he’s asked to do something such as fix a leaky faucet.